jwzhou1/Analyzing-the-Red-black-tree/README.md

 The most crucial aspect of maintaining the balance is the process of "rebalancing" after an insertion or deletion operation.
 If a red node's parent is also red, it violates the property of red nodes not having red children.
 To resolve this, we perform rotations and recoloring of nodes to ensure that no consecutive red nodes exist.
 The tree rotations help adjust the structure of the tree while maintaining the binary search tree property.
 There are two types of rotations: left rotation and right rotation.

 During the rebalancing process, the tree might go through a series of rotations, but it guarantees that the height of the tree remains logarithmic, and all the Red-Black Tree properties are preserved.
-Consequently, the search, insert, and delete operations have a time complexity of O(log n), making Red-Black Trees an efficient and balanced data structure for various applications.
+Consequently, the search, insert, and delete operations have a time complexity of $O(log n)$, making Red-Black Trees an efficient and balanced data structure for various applications.

 Example of a red–black tree: